HisarCS/PiWarsTurkey-Library-Folders/README.md

   motors.hizlariAyarla(rightSpeed, leftSpeed)
 ```
 The above code initializes the motors and the controller and goes into a while loop.
-Inside the loop, the ```python kumandaVerisiniMotorVerilerineCevirme()```function is used to get the speed values for the motors.
+Inside the loop, the ```kumandaVerisiniMotorVerilerineCevirme()```function is used to get the speed values for the motors.
 The y value is set to negative because on PS3 controllers sepicifically forwards on the joystick returns negative values.

 ServoKontrol
 -